Skip to contents

 Adapting output to a specific locale

 This formatting function can adapt outputs according to a provided locale value.
 Examples include "en" for English (United States) and "fr" for French (France).
 Note that a locale value provided here will override any global locale setting performed in gt()'s own locale argument (it is settable there as a value received by all other functions that have a locale argument).
-As a useful reference on which locales are supported, we can use the info_locales() function to view an info table.
+As a useful reference on which locales are supported, we can call info_locales() to view an info table.

 Examples